GatherPress/gatherpress/README.md

 6. Done

 ## 3. Settings
-### Edit Terminology (Language)
-To edit how roles such as "Administrator" and "Editor" are referred to throughout the plugin, you can change these in the WP Admin > Settings > GatherPress > Language section.
+To find what global configuration changes are available in this plugin go to WP Admin > Settings > GatherPress.